(1948-)

 In a January 2020 interview with Robin Roberts of Good Morning America, Osbourne revealed that he had been diagnosed with Parkinson’s disease.
 The following month, he canceled the North American leg of his No More Tours 2 tour, citing the need to travel to Europe for treatment and recovery.

-READ More: Vanessa Redgrave
+READ More: John Keats

 A few days later, however, the artist showed he was still raging against the dying of the light with the release of his 12th solo studio album, Ordinary Man, featuring collaborations with Elton John, Post Malone and Guns N’ Roses guitarist Slash.